 - Refresh Financial

-To be approved for a Refresh Financial Visa credit card, you simply need to be capable of paying a security deposit, have a minimum monthly income, have an active bank account, and a Canadian ID.
+To be approved for a Refresh Financial Visa credit card, you simply need to be capable of paying a security deposit, have a minimum monthly income, have an active bank account, and an ID.

 The Refresh Financial card can offer a credit ranging anywhere from $200 to $10 000.
 The card has a $12.95 annual fee, and the APR is 17.99%.